The School Funding Election would provide over $1 million in additional funding for classrooms.

 Proposition B

-What does the VATRE Support?
+What would the VATRE Address?

 What Happens if the VATRE Does Not Pass?